• Skip to main content

 What you need:

 • Game board.
 See form below to get our free printable, or draw your own.
 Our printable includes 2 smaller versions.
-One with 4 pairs of triangles and one with 8 pairs.
+One board consists of 4 connected diamonds bisected with a continuous line, the other with 8.

 • 6 or 12 tokens per player (depending on which board you choose), in 2 different colors